Saket-Uoft/Data-Science-and-Machine-Learning/README.md

+# Project Course-Introduction to Data Science and Analytics
-# Salary prediction of Data Scientists based upon a survey
+## Salary Classification of Data Scientists Community Based upon a survey conducted by Kaggle

-## Background:
+### Background:
 The dataset provided (mutiplechoiceResponses.csv) contains the survey results provided by Kaggle.
 The survey results from 23860 participants are shown in 395 columns, representing survey questions.
 Not all questions are answered by each participant, and responses contain various data types.